-- download the software - use a command-line utility to map the database structure to a configuration file - season the configuration file to taste - run the D2RQ server using the configuration file as input thus allowing people or RDF user-agents to search and browse the database using linked data principles - alternatively, dump the contents of the database to an RDF serialization and upload the result into your favorite RDF triple store names of database fields.
+- \ download the software - \ use a command-line utility to map the database structure to a configuration file - \ season the configuration file to taste - \ run the D2RQ server using the configuration file as input thus allowing people or RDF user-agents to search and browse the database using linked data principles

+\ alternatively, dump the contents of the database to an RDF serialization and upload the result into your favorite RDF triple store

+The downside of D2RQ is its generic nature.
+It will create an RDF ontology whose terms correspond to the names of database fields.
 These field names do not map to widely accepted ontologies and therefore will not interact well with communities outside the ones using a specific database structure.
-Still, the use of DZRQ is quick, easy, and accurate.
+Still, the use of D2RQ is quick, easy, and accurate.